visgl/loaders.gl/dev-docs/RFCs/v1.0/loader-module-rfc.md

 ## Main Features

-**Framework Agnosticism** - There is a wide range of excellent loaders for 3D formats available as open source under e.g. MIT and Apache license.
+**Framework Agnostic** - There is a wide range of excellent loaders for 3D formats available as open source under e.g. MIT and Apache license.
 However, many of these loaders were created for a specific 3D framework (e.g. THREE.js) and are not immediately usable outside of that framework.

 **Standard Format** - All loaders return a "standardized" JavaScript objects with a header key-value map and a map of typed arrays representing binary data attributes.
 The binary attributes can be uploaded directly to GPU buffers and used for rendering or GPGPU calculations.